FreeCAD/FreeCAD-documentation/wiki/PartDesign_Pad.md

 ## Options

-When creating a pad, the the **Pad parameters** dialog will be shown.
+When creating a pad, the **Pad parameters** dialog will be shown.
 It offers the following settings:

 ![](images/pad_parameters_cropped.png )